SchrodingerZhu/area-exam-survey/writing/thesis.typ

 === Normalization of (Partial) Evaluation

-Another example arises from dependent type checkers, which are a core component of proof assistants.
+Another motivating example arises from dependent type checkers, which are a core component of proof assistants.
+From implementation perspectives, in an dependently typed system, there is no explicit distinction

 == e.g. User Feedback